refact0r/personal/src/content/blog/gfs/+gfs.md

 However, large chunks may lead to hot spots when many clients access the same file, and thus the same chunk.
 To mitigate this, Google stored files that were prone to hot spots with a higher replication factor, meaning there were more copies available.
 The paper suggests a long-term solution would be to allow clients to read from each other.

-## mutations and leases
+## leases

-A mutation is an operation that changes the metadata or contents of a chunk.
 Mutations must be performed on every replica of a chunk to maintain consistency.
 This is achieved through "leases".
 The master grants one replica a chunk lease, making it a "primary".
 The primary then decides the order future mutations are applied to the rest of the replicas.
 This system is designed to minimize management overhead from the master.

 ## data flow